-I left the best for last, SEO is how I’ve mainly got my traffic, I realized that it brings in about 70% of the traffic for most websites… It’s my favourite way to get traffic to my website, but don’t be fooled, it is probably the most difficult.
+I left the best for last, SEO is how I’ve mainly got my traffic, I realized that it brings in about 59% of the traffic for most websites… It’s my favorite way to get traffic to my website, but don’t be fooled, it is probably the most difficult.

 It is super easy to share a 300-word article and post it in all the places I’ve used above, but you are never going to get to the top of Google with 300 words short content.

 Better is the enemy of best!

 SEO deserves a whole post dedicated to itself, so I wrote, arguably the best post, about travel SEO that would take your blog up a notch or ten – literally. 😛